 Lowering Your Diet’s Caloric Density: Eat More + Weigh Less

 The ideal weight loss program satisfies hunger, reduces calories below what is needed and meets nutritional needs.
 What if you could eat the same or more, lose weight and not be hungry?
-If you choose the right foods you can eat more for the same or fewer calories.
+If you choose the right foods, you can eat more for the same or fewer calories.

-Foods that are high-calorie-dense (also called energy-dense) have a high concentration of calories per bite.
 In low-calorie-dense food, the calories are diluted by water and often fiber, so there are fewer calories in the same size bite.
 This is very helpful if you are trying to lose or maintain weight.
 Vegetables and fruits tend to be low in calorie density, so filling your plate with these foods can help you lose weight while minimizing feelings of hunger.

 Cabbage provides 64 calories per pound and Oil provides 4000 calories per pound.

-Another way to look at it, is in volume.
 One cup of butter has 1628 calories but one cup of spinach has 7 calories.

 See what I mean?
 Vegetables and fruits tend to be low in energy density, so filling your plate with these foods can help you lose weight while minimizing feelings of hunger.

-Portion size matters: 1 cup “regular” ice cream 360 calories and 20 grams fat 1/2 cup 180 calories and 10 grams
+Decrease your portion of high caloric density foods.
+Portion size matters: 1 cup "regular" ice cream 360 calories and 20 grams fat 1/2 cup 180 calories and 10 grams

 You can decrease your portion size or you can decrease the AMOUNT of calorie-dense fat food and INCREASE the low-caloric dense foods.
 If the half-cup portion of ice cream seems small, add some fresh raspberries.
 Another option would be to switch to reduced fat ice cream (Dryer’s Churned) or do what I do, have a half cup portion of Dryer’s Churned AND add the raspberries.

 Decreasing the amount of calorie-dense fat will decrease the overall calories of your meal too.
 Limit the high-fat, calorically-dense condiments and foods that you eat and this will lower the overall calories that you eat.
 Instead of butter and sour cream on your potato, choose only one, or use low-fat sour cream or salsa.
 Instead of a cream sauce, order a tomato sauce based one.
 If you still want to enjoy butter on your bread once in a while, try using less.
-Switch from 2% milk to skim and you’ll save 40 calories from the fat alone.
+Switch from 2% milk to skim and you'll save 40 calories from the fat alone.
 Same volume of milk, fewer calories.
-And, yes, you will get used to the taste especially when you start enjoying your new thinner body.
+And, yes, you will get used to the taste especially when you start enjoying your new thinner self.

 The granola has 453 calories versus the Kashi Cinnamon Harvest which has 185.
 The granola is more calorically dense in part because it has more fat, 12.5 grams versus 1 gram in the Cinnamon Harvest.